Leicester Child Poverty Commission

 Statistics show that 26,000 children and young people are growing up in poverty in Leicester.
 We aim to take action to lower this figure.

 What is the Child Poverty Commission?

 The Child Poverty Act 2010 requires local authorities and partner organisations to put in place arrangements to reduce and mitigate the effects of child poverty; to publish a child poverty needs assessment and to prepare a joint child poverty strategy.
-The commission was established in 2011 and is chaired by the Deputy City Mayor, Rory Palmer.

 Child Poverty Commission recommendations